alanlujan91/qe_template/sample/sample.md

 # Tables and figures

-Cross-references to labeled tables: As you can see in Table {numref}`sphericcase` and also in Table {numref}`parset`.
+Cross-references to labeled tables: As you can see in {numref}`sphericcase` and also in {numref}`parset`.

-Sample of cross-reference to figure: Figure {numref}`penG` shows that it is not easy to get something on paper.
+Sample of cross-reference to figure: {numref}`penG` shows that it is not easy to get something on paper.
 Note that figures will be in grayscale in the printed version.

 :::{raw} latex